 Check if your email has been exposed in a data breach

 Discovering your email has been leaked in a data breach can be alarming—but knowing what to do next can make all the difference.
-This guide will walk you through the exact steps you should take to check if your email has been compromised and how to protect yourself from further harm.
+This guide will walk you through exactly how to check if your email has been compromised, and what steps to take to protect your accounts and identity.

-1. Check If Your Email Was Involved in a Breach
+1. How to Check if Your Email Was Involved in a Breach

 Checking email on breach detection website